 Breckenridge and Summit County Travel Tips

-Colorado TimeColorado's clocks run on Mountain Standard Time (MST).
-The time difference to the East Coast is two hours behind (+2 hours) and one-hour ahead of the West Coast (-1 hour).
+Colorado is on Mountain Standard Time (MST)during the winter and Mountain Daylight Time (MDT) during the summer.
+The time difference from the East Coast is two hours behind (+2 hours) and one-hour ahead of the West Coast (-1 hour).
 Compared with Great Britain, the time difference amounts to seven hours (-7 hours) and to Germany, France, Austria and Switzerland eight hours (-8 hours).